List of screw drives: Spline socket

+The SpiderDrive is an 8-pointed variant of spline drive employed by FastenMaster in some of their HeadLOK line of structural wood screws.
+The SpiderDrive is a true spline-type, not a double-square, but with 8 points instead of 6.
+There is a single standard size for SpiderDrive.
+Although once more common, the limited applications of SpiderDrive appear to have been largely replaced by TorxPlus.

 Combination drives

 Example of a combination drive system.
 At center, a Torx T25/slot Dual Drive screw; at left, a 3/16 in flat-blade screwdriver; at right, a T25 screwdriver.
 The screw will accept either screwdriver.

 Some screws have heads designed to accommodate more than one kind of driver, sometimes referred to as combo-head or combi-head.
 The most common of these are a combination of a slotted/Phillips head.

 Other combinations are a Phillips and Robertson, a Robertson and a slotted, a Torx and a slotted and a triple-drive screw that can take a slotted, Phillips or a Robertson.

 In some cases a combination head can be driven by either of two types of driver, but best results are obtained with a special driver for the specific combination head.

 Slotted/Phillips

 The Slotted/Phillips (PH/S or SL/PH), also called plus-minus head, is often used in attaching knobs to furniture drawer fronts.
 These screws are made with heads designed to accept either cruciform or slotted screwdrivers; the idea is that first screwdriver out of the toolbox is used, and the user does not have to waste valuable time searching for the correct driver.

 Slotted/Phillips heads are used in some North American-made switchgear.
 Disadvantages include that the head is weaker and neither a flat screwdriver nor Phillips screwdriver is fully successful in driving these screws to the required torque.
 Instead, a less common PH/S screwdriver or bit designed specifically for this sort of head is needed.